The Top Protein [and Collagen] Powders For Your Weight Loss Goals That You Can Start Using Today

 Pssst - because protein powders are constantly changing their formula and sourcing, this list will likely change in the future.
 But for now, these are the best options that I'm aware of.

 *A side note: do you NEED protein powder for weight loss?
 Absolutely not.
 In fact, I dive into the details of why protein powder is completely unnecessary for weight loss with THIS video.
 But if protein powder is something that you want to incorporate into your routine, then there are certainly some that are better than others.

-Full disclosure, I have not personally taste tested this protein powder.
-However, it's listed as one of the cleanest protein options in terms of heavy metal exposure in the Consumer Reports study AND I'm a big fan of the fact that they use grass-fed whey protein sources.
+*Updated* I recently tried both the vanilla and chocolate varieties of this protein powder and I personally prefer the chocolate option.
+Although keep in mind, both options DO contain a small amount of added sugar.
 Whey is one of the best protein powder sources in terms of protein utilization.
 This means that more of the protein is used as PROTEIN and not converted into carbohydrates and stored as fat.